joyuche446/sql-sales-analytics-awesome-chocolates/README.md

 # SQL Sales Analytics Project: Revenue Insights & Business Intelligence
 ## Project Overview:
-This project analyzes sales data from the Awesome Chocolates company to uncover key revenue drivers, top-performing products, regions, and salespeople.
-The goal is to generate actionable insights to support business decision-making in marketing, sales, and inventory management.
+This project presents an SQL-based analysis of the Awesome Chocolates sales data to identify key revenue drivers, top-performing products, regions, and salesperson performance.
+It generates actionable insights to support decision-making in marketing, sales, and inventory management.
 ## Business Problem:
 The company wants to:
 *	Identify top-performing products